hyperspy/hyperspy/doc/user_guide/model.rst

 the :py:class`~.model.BaseModel` class is available for both kinds.

 .. versionadded:: 1.0
+   2D models.
+Note that this first implementation lacks many of the features of 1D models e.g. plotting.
+Those will be added in future releases.

 Models can be created and and fit to experimental data in both one and two dimensions i.e. spectra and images respectively.
 Most of the syntax is identical in either case.
 A one-dimensional model is created when a model is created for a :py:class:`~._signals.signal1D.Signal1D` whereas a two- dimensional model is created for a :py:class:`._signals.signal2D.Signal2D`.
 At present plotting and gradient fitting methods tools for are not yet provided for the :py:class:`~.models.model2D.Model2D` class.

 .. versionadded:: 0.7
+   Binned/unbinned signals

 Before creating a model verify that the ``Signal.binned`` metadata attribute of the signal is set to the correct value because the resulting model depends on this parameter.
 See :ref:`signal.binned` for more details.

 Creating a model
 ----------------